-Included in outstanding claims are £3.9m (2021: £3.6m) of unit linked liabilities.
+Included in outstanding claims balance of £27.8m (2022: £30.4m) are £4.1m (2022: £3.9m) of outstanding claims relating to unit linked liabilities.

-25. Capital management
+23. Capital management (unaudited)

 The Company is required to hold capital at a level of financial resources that do not fall below a minimum as determined in accordance with the PRA regulations and EU directives for insurance and other PRA regulated business.